api-platform/docs/core/serialization.md

 In addition to the `groups` key, you can configure any Symfony Serializer option through the `$context` parameter (e.g. the `enable_max_depth`key when using [the `@MaxDepth` annotation](https://symfony.com/doc/current/components/serializer.html#handling-serialization-depth)).

-Any serialization and deserialization groups that you specify will also be leveraged by the built-in actions and the Hydra documentation generator.
+Any serialization and deserialization group that you specify will also be leveraged by the built-in actions and the Hydra documentation generator.

 ## Using Serialization Groups per Operation